We've done our homework!

 Affordability for Utilities (LDCs)

 A Total Resource Cost (“TRC”) analysis was performed to identify the benefit/cost ratio that LDCs could expect if they to include the SPAF technology as part of an existing conservation program.
 The test was performed by Mike Singleton of SeeLine Group Ltd., an Ontario-based firm consisting of energy efficiency and conservation programming experts from various backgrounds including economics, engineering, business, and environmental sciences; SeeLine’s TRC protocol has been vetted and accepted by the Ontario Energy Board (“OEB”).
 The analysis, based on results achieved through the CCHT and UOIT experiments, concluded that the Solar Attic Fan would provide a benefit/cost ratio of +2.01.
 This is a successful result as anything above +1.0 is considered acceptable by Ontario LDCs as a cost effective inclusion in conservation programs.
+This may change for the better once the definitive energy savings results are calculated in the IESO/Alectra pilot.

 Ontario Conservation First Framework LDC targets